jessedeans/Stock_Market_Prediction/README.md

 ## The Dataset

 I'll be working with a csv file containing index prices.
-Each row in the file contains a daily record of the price of the S&P500 Index from 1950 to 2015.
+Each row in the file contains a daily record of the price of the S&P 500 Index from 1950 to 2015.
 The dataset is stored in `sphist.csv`.

 I'll be using this dataset to develop the predictive model.
 I'll train the model with data from 1950-2012, and try to make predictions from 2013-2015.